jtyj-github/visa-requirement-checker/README.md

 From line 55 onwards, the code brings in the fontawesome CDN, solely for the loading animation when the user clicks on the button to generate the visa requirement.
 Subsequently, there are 2 inputs for the user to fill in, the origin country and the destination country.
 The values of this inputs will also be trimmed to reduce the chances of errors from users having whitespace in their inputs (eg. extra space, space at the end of the word, etc)
 There is also a button below the 2 inputs which will call the HandleCheckVisa function when clicked, which will be dived deeper later on.
-Finally, there is an additional card component, which will appear after the api is successfully called, which shows the name of the destination country input by the user, along with the visa required and its duration of validity.
+Finally, there is an additional card component, which will appear after the api is successfully called, which shows the name of the destination country input by the user, along with the visa required and if it is visa-free, the duration of validity.
 If the api is unsuccessfully called, an error message will pop up instead, prompting the user to try again.

 #### HandleCheckVisa Function, line 14